-- A. Chronic violations of wastewater discharge limits, defined here as those in which sixtysix percent (66%) or more of all the measurements taken for the same pollutant parameter (not including flow) during a six-month period exceed (by any magnitude) a numeric Pretreatment Standard or Requirement including instantaneous limits, as defined by 40 CFR Part 403.3(I); - B. Technical Review Criteria (TRC) violations, defined here as those in which thirty-three percent (33%) or more of all of the measurements taken for the same pollutant parameter during a six-month period equal or exceed the product of the numeric Pretreatment Standard or Requirement including instantaneous limits, as defined by 40 CFR Part 403.3(I) multiplied by the applicable TRC; (TRC = 1.4 for BOD, TSS, fats, oils and grease, and 1.2 for all other pollutants, except flow and pH); - C. Any other violation of a Pretreatment Standard or Requirement as defined by 40 CFR Part 403.3(I) (daily maximum, long-term average, instantaneous limit, or narrative standard that the Director determines has caused, alone or in combination with other discharges, interference or pass-through (including endangering the health of POTW personnel or the general public); - D. Any discharge of a pollutant that has caused imminent endangerment to human health, welfare or to the environment, or has resulted in the Director's exercise of the City's emergency authority to halt or prevent such discharge;
+- A. Chronic violations of wastewater discharge limits, defined here as those in which sixty-six percent (66%) or more of all the measurements taken for the same pollutant parameter (not including flow) during a six-month period exceed (by any magnitude) a numeric Pretreatment Standard or Requirement including instantaneous limits, as defined by 40 CFR Part 403.3(I); - B. Technical Review Criteria (TRC) violations, defined here as those in which thirty-three percent (33%) or more of all of the measurements taken for the same pollutant parameter during a six-month period equal or exceed the product of the numeric Pretreatment Standard or Requirement including instantaneous limits, as defined by 40 CFR Part 403.3(I) multiplied by the applicable TRC; (TRC = 1.4 for BOD, TSS, fats, oils and grease, and 1.2 for all other pollutants, except flow and pH); - C. Any other violation of a Pretreatment Standard or Requirement as defined by 40 CFR Part 403.3(I) (daily maximum, long-term average, instantaneous limit, or narrative standard that the Director determines has caused, alone or in combination with other discharges, interference or pass-through (including endangering the health of POTW personnel or the general public);